Summit Elevation (m): 3020

 When we arrived at the junction to the first camp site on the lakes east end we made a little detour to go check it out (it’s slightly off the main trail).
 This camp site is another awesome one – it really is worth back packing to the lake for these camp sites – if the weather is good.

 While we were getting ready to leave, two boats from the fishing lodge came up to us.
 We spoke to two guys from the lodge who were there to pick up fishermen hiking in from Sunwapta to save money on the normal flight to the lake.
 The lodge guys gave us some good beta on Chisel Peak, Sadlier and even access routes for Clemenceau from behind the lodge.
 They indicated that they have picked up more than one backpacker or climber and ferried them across the lake with advance planning – an interesting option and one we filed away for future use.
-(Note: This fishing lodge has now been closed for a few years as of 2019.)

 We crossed the Chaba River at the recommended place (marked with metal triangles on trees on either side of the braided river) in knee to mid-thigh deep water.
 The river was very fast and quite deep for September.
 I wouldn’t want to cross it in July or August based on how fast it was going for us – water scares me when I have a huge pack on!